Be Bold Blog

-In fact U.S. Census Bureau data shows that about 23 percent of children between the ages of 5 and 17 speak a language other than English at least some of the time while home.
+In fact U.S. Census Bureau data shows that in 2019, more than 12 million children between the ages of 5 and 17 were speaking a language other than English at home.
 This is particularly important for aspiring teachers like you.

-All future educator, particularly those who learned English as a second language, probably recognizes the value in being able to communicate with each and every student.
+All future educators, particularly those who learned English as a second language, probably recognize the value in being able to communicate with each and every student.
 That’s clearly difficult to achieve if some students are facing a language barrier.
-But if you were to become a bilingual teacher, you would stand a much better chance of connecting with the entire class.
+But if you were to become a bilingual teacher, you would stand a much better chance of connecting with your entire class.